manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

 ![i1](media/i21.jpg)

-Simple diagram of the  natural steps of an ICT-based ICT-based business model but  in the early stages, up to a strongly ICT and integrated in ICT and the  Industry 4.0.
+Simple diagram of the  natural steps of an ICT-based business model but  in the early stages, up to a strongly ICT and integrated in ICT and the  Industry 4.0.

 **Evolution**